DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - Groups
   - Who is in your group, and which game is the group doing?
-  - Introduce the assets list.
-Create an assets list for your project.
-I will grade your project based on how much of your assets list you complete.
+  - Create an assets list for your project.
+Write your team members' names and the game you're working on on the assets list.
+  - I will grade your project based on how much of your assets list you complete.
 The number of assets I expect will depend on your group size.
 Treat this assets list as a project proposal.
 - [PaulXStretch](../posts/week-13#PaulXStretch)

 ## Thursday 4/14